About KMSB | KTTU

 In the early 1990s, KMSB began operating KTTU.
 In 1997, Belo Corporation bought the two stations and subsequently re-launched the newscast on KMSB with a combination of local news and news from sister station KTVK in Phoenix.

 On Feb.
-1, 2012, Belo entered into a shared services agreement with Raycom Media.
-Tegna owns the stations and Raycom Media provides services, such as news, marketing and engineering, to the two stations.
+1, 2012, Belo entered into a shared services agreement with Raycom Media, which was acquired by Gray Television in 2019.
+Tegna owns the stations and Gray TV provides services, such as news, marketing and engineering, to the two stations.
 The KMSB and KTTU Sales Departments reside in the KOLD building at 7831 N. Business Park Drive, Tucson AZ 85743.